ros2/rclcpp/rclcpp_lifecycle/README.md

 Package containing a prototype for lifecycle implementation.

 Visit the [rclcpp_lifecycle API documentation](http://docs.ros2.org/latest/api/rclcpp_lifecycle/) for a complete list of its main components and features.
-The design [design document](https://design.ros2.org/articles/node_lifecycle.html) is also available for more information about this package.
+For more information about LifeCycle in ROS 2, see the [design document](http://design.ros2.org/articles/node_lifecycle.html).

 ## Quality Declaration